yop-me/yop-me/README.md

 ## Hello :)

 ### Hey there! 👋 I'm Erik
-- I'm an Information Systems Engineer with a passion for building full-stack web apps, retro gaming, and creating useful stuff — from 3D prints to AI-powered tools
-- Currently diving deep into front-end and back-end dev, with a focus on turning ideas into sleek, functional code 🚀
+- I'm an Information Systems Engineer with a passion for building full-stack web apps, retro gaming, and creating useful stuff — from 3D prints to AI-powered tools.
+Currently diving deep into front-end and back-end dev, with a focus on turning ideas into sleek, functional code 🚀

 ### 🛠️ Tech Stack:
 #### Frontend: